Adopt a Git branching strategy

 - Include a build or linked version of your changes running in a staged environment with your pull request.
 Others can easily test the changes.

-The code in your master branch should pass tests, build cleanly, and always be current.
-Your master branch needs these qualities so that feature branches created by your team start from a known good version of code.
+The code in your main branch should pass tests, build cleanly, and always be current.
+Your main branch needs these qualities so that feature branches created by your team start from a known good version of code.

-Set up a branch policy for your master branch that:
+Set up a branch policy for your main branch that:

 - Requires a pull request to merge code.
-This approach prevents direct pushes to the master branch and ensures discussion of proposed changes.
+This approach prevents direct pushes to the main branch and ensures discussion of proposed changes.

 - Automatically adds reviewers when a pull request is created.
 The added team members review the code and comment on the changes in the pull request.

 - Requires a successful build to complete a pull request.
-Code merged into the master branch should build cleanly.
+Code merged into the main branch should build cleanly.

 The build pipeline for your pull requests should be quick to complete, so it doesn't interfere with the review process.